 About Hannah Deacon: Nutritionist, Personal Trainer, Visionary, and Dietitian

-My name is Hannah Deacon and I am a Registered Dietitian (RD), Personal Trainer (CPT), author of my cookbook “Wellness on a Plate: When Healthy Meets Quick” and Craving Change Facilitator (Craving Change™).
+Hello and welcome to my page!
+I am Hannah Deacon, a Registered Dietitian (RD), Personal Trainer (CPT).
+I am also the author of my cookbook “Wellness on a Plate: When Healthy Meets Quick” and Craving Change Facilitator (Craving Change™).
 With my Craving Change Facilitator (Craving Change™) designation, I use cognitive-behavioural Therapy (CBT) strategies to address emotional eating as well as behaviour change to enhance success.

 I am from Edmonton, Alberta, Canada and went to the University of Alberta.
 I graduated from the University of Alberta with a double major, one focusing on aspects of food safety, production, and quality, while the other focusing on aspects of clinical nutrition.
 I also completed an accredited integrated dietetic internship in several areas including diabetes, and weight management to name a few at several hospitals.